 Unfortunately, even if you buy fresh coffee from a locally owned roaster, there are still several factors that can cause the coffee to go stale at home:

 - Pre-ground coffee - Once you grind your coffee beans, start the countdown!
 Ground coffee starts to lose its aromatic and flavor intensity after 30 minutes.
-This is why you should avoid buying pre-ground coffee as much as possible.
+The quick loss of aromatics is why you should avoid buying pre-ground coffee as much as possible.
 Invest in a home coffee grinder for the freshest cup of coffee every time.

-- Roast date - Before you buy a bag of coffee, always look for the roast date.
+- Roast date - Before buying a coffee bag, always look for the roast date.
 Was it roasted over a month ago?
 Chances are that coffee is already stale.
 Select a coffee roasted less than 21 days ago for prime coffee flavour and attributes.

 - Improper packaging - The best coffee bags have a one-way valve that allows the CO2 emitted from the beans to exit the bag.
 This valve also ensures that oxygen is not let in.
 Remember, oxidation causes stale coffee!
 Packaging without a valve or seal = stale coffee.

-- Improper storage - Storing coffee in spaces with ample sunlight and exposure to oxygen (aka, an open coffee bag) will only speed up the processes that cause your coffee to go bad.
+- Improper storage - Storing coffee in spaces with ample sunlight and exposure to oxygen (an open coffee bag) will only speed up the processes that cause your coffee to go bad.

 The shelf life of coffee varies based on two main variables: